pivotal-cf/docs-pks/volumes.hbs.md

 ---
 title: Configuring and Using PersistentVolumes
-owner: TKGI

 ---

 This topic describes how to provision static and dynamic PersistentVolumes (PVs) to run stateful apps using VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).

 For static PV provisioning, the PersistentVolumeClaim (PVC) does not need to reference a StorageClass.
 For dynamic PV provisioning, you must specify a StorageClass and define the PVC using a reference to that StorageClass.

 For more information about storage management in Kubernetes, see [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in the _Kubernetes Concepts_ documentation.

 For more information about the supported vSphere topologies for PV storage, see [PersistentVolume Storage Options on vSphere](vsphere-persistent-storage.html).

 ## <a id='static-pv'></a>Provision a Static PV